ZWhitey/Steam-Auto-Queue/readme.md

 3. Wait a second
 4. You have got your cards

-# Advence Usage (for fully automatic and multiple accounts)
+# Advenced Usage (for fully automatic and multiple accounts)

 1. Rename `config_template.json` to `config.json`
 2. Edit `account`, `password` and `shared_secret` in `config.json`